Abhinav522/Alignify/README.md

-# Coach.ai
+# Alignify

-Coach.ai is a mobile application built using Flutter that uses TensorFlow's MoveNet model for pose detection to help users count their reps and detect the correctness of their pose.
+Alignify is a mobile application built using Flutter that uses TensorFlow's MoveNet model for pose detection to help users count their reps and detect the correctness of their pose.
 In addition to this, the app has additional modules for BMI calculation, nutrition tracking, and user authentication using Firebase.

 ## Features

-The following are the key features of the Coach.ai app:
+The following are the key features of the Alignify app:

 - **Reps counter**: The app uses the MoveNet model to detect the user's pose and count the number of reps they perform for a specific exercise.
 - **Pose correctness detection**: The app also checks the correctness of the user's pose and provides feedback on how to improve their form.
 The app uses custom machine learning models trained on MoveNet keypoints as input to classify the correctness of the user's pose.